How do I find my computer name for Remote Desktop on Windows 10 and 11?

 Note: If the two computers are on different networks, you’ll need to set up port forwarding or use a VPN.

 Although the process of remote control via Remote Desktop Connection is pretty clear following the stepwise tutorial in this post, you can remotely connect to a Windows PC in a much easier way.
-You are recommended to use AnyViewer.
-Let’s see why AnyViewer is considered the best Remote Desktop Connection alternative for Windows.
+You are recommended to use another remote desktop software, AnyViewer.
+Let’s see why AnyViewer is outstanding:

 Step 1.
 On the Controller computer, go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)